-Free Shipping to Michigan on Any order Over $70.
+Currently orders are shipping within 3 business days.
+Free Shipping to Michigan on Any Online Order Over $70.
 Discounted Shipping to Rest of Lower 48 for Orders Over $100.
 Detroit Is Open to 5 Guests at a Time, Mon-Sun 12pm - 6pm.
 Mask is Required.
-Rust Belt is Open on Weekends - Call for Hours.
-Curbside Still Available in Detroit.
+Curbside Available in Detroit.

 Bold yet smooth.
 Cannonau is THE red wine from Sardinia.
 At 100% Grenache, this medium body wine spends its time maturing in steel and then concrete tanks, adding to its leaner nature.
 The wine still has great depth that will hold up to most meats red or white but has soft enough tannins that it drinks well on its own.
 Try it with Bear Hill or any sheep's milk cheese.